Jul 2, 2026Precision Engineering & Tooling

 - Material Choice: Use high-viscosity grades or add glass beads/fillers to reduce the shrinkage rate.

-6. Black Spots and Dark Streaks
+6. Contamination Control: Root Cause Analysis for Black Spots and Dark Streaks

 What are Black Spots?
 These are black dots or dark streaks embedded in the part, usually consisting of carbonized (burnt) resin, degraded additives, or external contaminants.